September 26, 2024 4:52 pm

 The combination of regulatory changes, rising distress, and economic challenges will likely lead to a significant increase in NPL sales in Germany.
 Proactive measures, such as strengthening risk management and expanding servicing capacity, will be essential for banks, investors, and servicers to navigate the challenges ahead.
 The opportunities for distressed asset investors are expected to grow as market pressures intensify.

-This post was written by James Wallace
+This post was written by Timur Peters

 Tags: , , ,